xicu/slotemextremus/lapdetector/README.md

 Below there's a mix of ideas, bugs, and random notes to use as inspiration in the future.

 ### Bugs

-* STREAM_SCALING is not used
+* STREAM_SCALING is not used (and probably more variables as well...)

 ### Little improvements

 * Line_X as a percentage
 * Use nanotime from capturerequest instead of system time
-* Show two streamings (real frame, processed images)
 * Support disable streaming

-### Big improvements
+### Bigger improvements

-* Event publishing retry should be different depending on what:
-  * Very fast for metadata
-  * Quite slow for images
+* Metadata and images should fly in different pipelines (and we shouldn't try images before succeeding with metadata):
+  * It has to be very fast for metadata, so the lap events go fast to the backend and are propagated quickly
+  * It can be slower for images, as we can wait a couple of seconds to view the pictures
-* Choose left to right, right to left, or both trackings (when only one side, countour detection will happen only on one side of the meta)
+* Choose left to right, right to left, or both trackings (when only one side, countour detection will happen only on one side of the meta).
+Now it's both.
-* Metadata and images should fly in different pipelines (and we shouldn't try images before succeeding with metadata)
 * When tracking, do it only within a ROI for efficiency.
 Two parameters are needed: horizontal jump and vertical jump.
+That way, the tracking algorithm won't be that heavy on the CPU.
 * Adjust the whole background thing.
 We spent a lot of time on this and it happened to be an issue with the autoexposure!
+Now it's time to readjust it, and maybe to make it lighter (with less history) as well.
-* Support the scenario when a car jumps the meta (ie. canny never overlaps the line)
+* Support the scenario when a car jumps the meta (ie. canny never overlaps the line).
-* Acurate timing of meta crossing (we would need to interpolate between pre and post-meta)
+* Acurate timing of meta crossing (we would need to interpolate between pre and post-meta images - now we get the time from the post).